Tranquil-ou/Tranquil-ou/README.md

 # Hey there!
 Myself PRARIT AGRAWAL

-**`I am currently pursuing my B.Tech under Information Technology branch from Jaypee Institute of Information Technology, Noida`**
+**`I am currently pursuing my B.Tech under Information Technology branch from Jaypee Institute of Information Technology, Noida.`**

 Dedicated and enthusiastic Technical Programmer.
 Eager to apply my skills over the gap in the IT Industry with proven monitoring and debugging.